UCF opened their 2008 football season with a 17-0 victory over South Carolina State in front of a…

 UCF: What We Learned Against SC State

+1. Remember Appalachian State!
 With the Knights revenge matchup against USF looming next Saturday, it didn't appear as if they took the S.C.
 State Bulldogs too lightly.
 UCF was able to move the ball fairly well on offense, although they had trouble finishing drives.

 2. Be safe with the football.
 The Knights respected the football for the most part.
 Quarterback Michael Greco, starting his first collegiate game didn't throw the football into traffic and only accounted for one turnover, as he fumbled the ball as the Knights were driving for a score at the S.C.
 State three-yard line.

+3. Lean on the running game.
 To say the Knights leaned on the running game is somewhat of a understatement.
 UCF ran the ball 59 times for 228 yards and thus dominated time of possession by a nearly 2:1 margin.

+4. Get started early.
 Although the Knights moved the ball well, that didn't necessarily translate to points, as they found themselves scoreless after one period, and up only 7-0 by the time the fourth period began.
 Despite UCF dominating the game statistically, S.C.
 State was only one big play away from tying it for much of the evening.